Cambridge has the highest level of cycling in the country with one in three residents cycling to work.

-- To report overhanging vegetation, potholes, street lighting or traffic signal faults, visit the county council website.
+- Report overhanging vegetation, potholes, street lighting or traffic signal faults to the county council.

-- Report an abandoned bike, report or claim a missing bike, or report flytipping to us.
+- Report an abandoned or missing bike, or report flytipping to us.

 A number of schemes encouraging cycling and walking operate in Cambridge.
 Here are just a few that might interest you:

-Bikeability (formerly Cycling Proficiency) cycle training for primary school children, usually in Year 6, is run in the Cambridge area by a company called Outspoken.
+- Bikeability (formerly Cycling Proficiency) cycle training for primary school children is run in Cambridge by Outspoken

-Outspoken also provide cycle training for adult groups and individuals which can be anything from techniques for riding safely and confidently in traffic to learning to ride from scratch.
-To speak to someone about cycle training call Cambridgeshire County Council on 01223 699346.
+- Outspoken also provide cycle training for adult groups and individuals – anything from techniques for riding safely and confidently in traffic to learning to ride from scratch

-Cambridge Cycling Campaign is a run by volunteers campaigning for the rights of cyclists and promoting cycling in and around Cambridge.
+- Camcycle is run by volunteers campaigning for the rights of cyclists and promoting cycling in and around Cambridge

-The CycleStreets website, created by members of Cambridge Cycling Campaign, provides cycling directions and a map showing the quickest walking and cycling routes around Cambridge.
+- CycleStreets, created by members of Camcycle, provides cycling directions and a map showing the quickest walking and cycling routes around Cambridge

 There are a number of national schemes of note that might interest you too: